VincentKV/Cryptics/README.md

 ### View all cryptocurrencies

-You can also visualize all the cryptocurrencies supported by the Cryptics package.
+You can also visualize all the cryptocurrencies supported by the Cryptics package, and sort the columns alphabetically for a quicker search.
 ![GitHub Logo](/images/viewall1.png)

 ### Cryptocurrency course